cloudflare/cloudflare-docs/content/dns/zone-setups/zone-transfers/cloudflare-as-secondary/dnssec-for-secondary.md

 {{<Aside type="warning" header="Important: NSEC3 not supported">}}

-If your primary DNS provider uses NSEC3 instead of NSEC, Cloudflare would correctly serve DNSSEC signatures for existing records but would fail to serve the correct content in NSEC3 records.
-This content must be served for non-existing DNS records as an authenticated denial of existence - this is an essential part of DNSSEC ([RFC 7129](https://www.rfc-editor.org/rfc/rfc7129.html)).
+If your primary DNS provider uses NSEC3 instead of NSEC, Cloudflare will fail to serve the pre-signed zone.
+Authenticated denial of existence is an essential part of DNSSEC ([RFC 7129](https://www.rfc-editor.org/rfc/rfc7129.html)) and is only supported by Cloudflare through NSEC.
 {{</Aside>}}

 ### Prerequisites

-* Secondary zone in Cloudflare already exists and zone transfers from your primary DNS provider are working correctly.
+* Your secondary zone in Cloudflare already exists and zone transfers from your primary DNS provider are working correctly.
 * Your primary DNS provider supports DNSSEC using NSEC records (and not NSEC3).
-* Your primary DNS provider transfers out DNSSEC related records (RRSIG and NSEC).
+* Your primary DNS provider transfers out DNSSEC related records, such as RRSIG, DNSKEY, and NSEC.

 ### Steps